 "Ferg would stay for four or five months at a time in the dojo, which is where I stayed too, which was an old crappy nasty house.
 We lived there.
 When I signed with New Japan Pro Wrestling, I flew over there with about $25 in my account.
 I got the contract in the mail, and I thought, ‘You gotta be kidding me, this is awesome!
 How long am I staying?
 I don’t care.
 Here we go.’"

-When Karl Anderson flew over to Japan to start work with NJPW, he had about $25 in his bank account.
+When Karl Anderson flew to Japan to work with NJPW, he had $25 to his name.